Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Introduction

-Reinforcement Learning from Human Feedback (RLHF) \cite{askell2021general,ouyang2022training,ziegler1909fine,dong2024rlhfworkflowrewardmodeling} is the leading method for aligning large language models (LLMs) with human preferences, used in models like GPT \cite{openai2024gpt4technicalreport}, Qwen \cite{qwen2025qwen25technicalreport,yang2024qwen2technicalreport}, DeepSeek \cite{deepseekai2025deepseekv3technicalreport,deepseekai2025deepseekr1incentivizingreasoningcapability}, Gemini \cite{geminiteam2024gemini15unlockingmultimodal} and Llama \cite{grattafiori2024llama3herdmodels,touvron2023llama2openfoundation}.
-The framework involves three stages: supervised fine-tuning, reward model training via pairwise comparisons between preferred and dispreferred outputs (using methods like the Bradley-Terry model \cite{bradley1952rank}), and reinforcement learning optimization \cite{schulman2017proximal}.
 However, RLHF generally suffers from reward hacking \cite{pmlr-v202-gao23h,weng2024rewardhack}, where policy learning leverages flaws in the trained reward model to maximize reward scores but does not learn the true human preferences.
-Empirical analysis reveals that reward hacking manifests through multiple mechanisms: (1) Explicit surface-level biases, such as reward model usually favoring longer responses~\cite{singhal2023long} or preferring particular response formats (\textit{e.g.}, numbered lists or markdown tables) \cite{zhang2024listsemojisformatbias}; (2) Implicit semantic biases, which arising from latent correlations in the training data distribution, where the reward model learns to associate higher rewards with specific syntactic structures or topic distributions that match frequent patterns in the preference dataset ~\cite{pang2023reward,openai2025sycophancy}.
+Empirical analysis reveals that reward hacking manifests through multiple mechanisms: (1) Explicit surface-level bias, such as reward model usually favoring longer responses~\cite{singhal2023long} or preferring particular response formats (\textit{e.g.}, numbered lists or markdown tables) \cite{zhang2024listsemojisformatbias}; (2) Implicit semantic bias, which arises from latent correlations in the training data distribution, where the reward model learns to associate higher reward with specific syntactic structures or topic distributions that match frequent patterns in the preference dataset ~\cite{pang2023reward,openai2025sycophancy}.